CyroEstevao/Projects/README.md

 Space Invader
   - Object Oriented Programming
-  - Using classes, attributes and functions to develop a game
+  - Using classes, attributes and functions to develop a functional game
   - Using build-in functions on python
   - Pygame and python library